Lobster, chips and salad for £20! Fine dining on a budget at Burger and Lobster Soho

 Overall, the lobster was delicious and amazing value at £20.
 The garlic butter sauce drizzled over the lobster was very tasty indeed.
 We found the service friendly and fast, both at the bar and restaurant.
 Am now tempted to try the Mayfair and Farringdon branch, but the Soho one was definitely a winner for me.

 - Burger and Lobster Soho, 36 Dean Street, London W1D 4PS.
-Nearest tube: Tottenham Court Road, Piccadilly Circus, Leicester Square or Oxford Circus.
+Nearest station: Tottenham Court Road, Piccadilly Circus, Leicester Square or Oxford Circus.

 For contents of all Metro Girl’s bar and restaurant reviews, visit our reviews page.